Global

 90 percent of all groundwater systems under major cities in China are contaminated

-75 percent of India’s rivers and lakes are so polluted that they should not be used for drinking
+75 percent of India’s rivers and lakes are so polluted that they should not be used for drinking or bathing

 60 percent of rural Russians drink water from contaminated wells